Best daily deals

 The 8 Plus Gen 1 version is finally able to sustain peak performance.

 The Snapdragon 8 Gen 1 performs better for longer in the offscreen test but eventually suffers a similar performance deficit.
 Meanwhile, the Plus model in the 10T survives with 95% of its best score by the end of the test.
-Other handsets we’ve tested conform to the trend of the Plus variant out-sustaining the original chip.
+Other handsets we’ve tested conform to the trend of the Plus variant, out-sustaining the original chip.
 Even the ultra-compact ASUS Zenfone 9 hands in marginally better-sustained performance than the much larger and presumably better heat-dissipating Samsung Galaxy S22 Ultra and Sony Xperia 1 IV.
 Both of which fall flat after just a few minutes of testing.

 Should you buy a Snapdragon 8 Plus Gen 1 phone?

-The conclusion is clear then: The Qualcomm Snapdragon 8 Plus Gen 1 is the notably superior chip of the two.
-Look past the clock speed increases; the touted efficiency gains from moving over to TSMC’s 4nm process has freed the chip to finally run at the potential Qualcomm promised us back in December 2021.
-The jury is still out on what impact the new silicon will have on handset battery life, but based on our benchmark session today, the outlook is positive.
+The conclusion is clear then: the Qualcomm Snapdragon 8 Plus Gen 1 is the notably superior chip of the two.
+Look past the clock speed increases; the touted efficiency gains from moving over to TSMC’s 4nm process free the chip to run at the potential Qualcomm promised us back in December 2021.
+That said, smartphones powered by the newer Snapdragon 8 Gen 2 provide even better performance and are worth looking for additional improvements.

 So, should you buy a Snapdragon 8 Plus Gen 1 phone over one sporting the non-Plus silicon?
 That obviously depends on what you need from the rest of the package.
-It would be wrong of us to say that phones already sporting the Snapdragon 8 Gen 1 are outright bad or poor performing; that certainly isn’t true.
+It would be wrong of us to say that phones already sporting the Snapdragon 8 Gen 1 are outright bad or poor-performing; that certainly isn’t true.
 These handsets are more than well-equipped for day-to-day tasks, and most will handle moderate gaming sessions just fine as well.

 However, if you’re after the best chip for peak burst and sustainable performance, better battery life, and a cooler handset, there’s no question that the 8 Plus Gen 1 does a better job than its predecessor.
-When it comes to extreme gaming, there’s no doubt that the new model is better.
-However, the newer Snapdragon 8 Gen 2 levels up performance even further.
+When it comes to extreme gaming, the 8 Plus Gen 1 is a good choice, and you can often find these year-old phones a little cheaper now too.
+However, the newer Snapdragon 8 Gen 2 levels up performance even further, and phones powered by the Snapdragon 8 Gen 3 and Tensor G3 aren’t far away either.